 Nor is it some relic of the Mad Men era, or something we just see in locker rooms.
 It is widespread in virtually every profession and every walk of life.
 But through the courage of those now coming forward, we have an opportunity to transform the very culture that has allowed for such widespread workplace harassment.
 We are at a turning point.

-We are stigmatised as troublemakers, liars, bitches, and can have our careers taken away in an instant simply by standing up for ourselves.
+We are stigmatized as trouble-makers, liars, bitches, and can have our careers taken away in an instant simply by standing up for ourselves.

 When I came forward with my story about my own workplace harassment last year, women reached out to me.
 I was stopped in airports and restaurants, and received hundreds of emails from women telling me their own stories, from seasoned professionals to college graduates just starting their careers.
 These women became a source of strength for me, and eventually, gave me a sense of purpose.
 They also illustrated a pervasive reality.
 You can be sexually harassed if you’re young or old, if you’re strong or not strong, if you’re an elected official, a college student or an intern.
 I heard from TV broadcasters and Wall Street bankers; saleswomen and sports executives.
 There were stories from waitresses, interns, soldiers, tech workers, and executive assistants — from virtually every profession and walk of life.